Home /Compare /Dodger Blue vs Royal Blue

 Can you use dodger blue and royal blue together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.50:1.
-Use dodger blue as the dominant/darker color and royal blue as the accent or highlight.
+Yes.
+Both dodger blue and royal blue are blue shades, so they pair naturally in a monochromatic palette.
+Use dodger blue as the dominant color and royal blue as the accent or highlight.

 What is the hex code for dodger blue?+